- Download our Moving to Kenya Guide (PDF)

 Education is highly valued in Kenya, with many families making huge sacrifices to send their children to school.
 The education system has undergone significant changes over time, and expats can choose between public, private and international schools.

-While there are some very good government schools in Kenya, especially in major cities, most expats don’t consider sending their children to these.
-Generally, expat children attend private or international schools, which tend to be less disruptive to a child’s education, especially if they're only in Kenya for a short time.
+Public primary and secondary schools in Kenya are free of charge, but the lack of funding in many schools means a shortage of qualified teachers and limited resources, particularly in rural or impoverished areas.
+While there are some good government schools in Kenya, especially in major cities, most expats rather opt to enrol their children in private or international schools, which tend to be less disruptive to a child’s education, especially if they're only in Kenya for a short time.

 Public schools in Kenya

-With the introduction of this system, public school students who successfully complete their primary education receive the Kenya Certificate of Primary Education (KCPE) and those that complete their secondary schooling receive the Kenya Certificate of Secondary Education (KCSE).
+With the introduction of this system, public school students who complete their primary education receive the Kenya Certificate of Primary Education (KCPE) and those who complete their secondary schooling receive the Kenya Certificate of Secondary Education (KCSE).

 There are no fees for primary and secondary education but additional expenses such as uniforms, lunches and stationery are usually required.

 Private schools in Kenya

-The standard of education at Kenya's private schools is superior to its public schools, mainly because of additional funding from school fees.
-Costs vary from one school to another, but a private education is still cheaper than sending a child to an international school.
+Private schools in Kenya are a good option, especially for expats from the UK as their systems are similar.
+The standard of education at Kenya's private schools is superior to its public schools, mainly because of additional funding.
+Costs vary from one school to another, but basic private education is still cheaper than sending a child to an international school.